 - London Eye: This is where you’ll get to see the most amazing 360 views across central London.
 The London Eye has become an iconic feature in the city that’s not to be missed.
 As long as you’re not scared of heights, you’ll get some cool photo opportunities up there.

 - The Tower of London: This is one of the best tourist attractions in London offering over 1,000 years of British history to uncover.
-Throughout it’s time it has been used as a royal resident, prison and execution site.
-It is home to London’s famous Crown Jewels and its located in central London that is extremely convenient to get to.
+Throughout its time it has been used as a royal resident, prison and execution site.
+It is home to London’s famous Crown Jewels and it’s located in central London which is extremely convenient to get to.

-- Tower Bridge: This is another one of London’s iconic landmarks, the famous river crossing is packed with interesting exhibitions, rooms to explore and magnificence views.
+- Tower Bridge: This is another one of London’s iconic landmarks, the famous river crossing is packed with interesting exhibitions, rooms to explore and magnificent views.

-- Pauls Cathedral: You can’t miss out on visiting one of London’s architectural masterpieces and one the largest cathedral’s in Europe.
+- Paul’s Cathedral: You can’t miss out on visiting one of London’s architectural masterpieces and one of the largest cathedrals in Europe.
 The cathedral is one of those special features in London.
 The King of the churches in London.

 More London Attractions Not to Be Missed